TD22057/insteon-mqtt/docs/mqtt.md

 See http://www.madreporite.com/insteon/ramprate.htm for more details on the "Light ON at Ramp Rate" and "Light OFF at Ramp Rate" commands.

+Note: Transition requests are ignored unless "on_off_ramp_supported: True" is indicated in config.yaml for the device.

 Here is a sample configuration that accepts and publishes messages using a JSON format that contains the level using the tag "brightness".